BCEs and valuing benefits against the lifetime allowance

 ** Further information is contained in the FAQ below - Are there rules to prevent benefits being double counted?

-Each time one of the BCEs happen, the crystallised amount will be tested against the individual’s available lifetime allowance.
+Each time there’s a BCE, the crystallised amount will be tested against the individual’s available lifetime allowance.
 This test is generally carried out by the scheme administrator or scheme trustees.

 The lifetime allowance is not a limit; benefits above the lifetime allowance can be paid out but the excess will be subject to a lifetime allowance charge.

-Where an individual has been a member of only one registered pension scheme and all benefits are paid at the same time on or after 6 April 2006 (either on death or retirement), the comparison against the lifetime allowance will be fairly straightforward.
-But where an individual takes benefits in stages on or after 6 April 2006, from one or more registered pension schemes, the comparison against the individual’s lifetime allowance gets more complicated.
-Each BCE will use up some of the individuals’ lifetime allowance, leaving less against which any remaining benefits can be tested.
+Where an individual has been a member of only one registered pension scheme and all benefits are paid at the same time (either on death or retirement), the comparison against the lifetime allowance will be fairly straightforward.
+But where an individual takes benefits in stages, from one or more registered pension schemes, the comparison against the member’s lifetime allowance gets more complicated.
+Each BCE will use up some of the member’s lifetime allowance, leaving less against which any remaining benefits can be tested.

 |Date||Amount crystallised||Lifetime allowance at BCE||% of the lifetime allowance used||% remaining|